Quick Verdict

 Meme Coin Ecosystem

-Solana became infamous in 2023-2024 as the home of meme coins — speculative tokens with no underlying value.
+Solana has hosted a large meme-token market — speculative tokens whose value may not be tied to productive use.
 This culture of pure speculation (maysir/gharar) is something Muslim investors should actively avoid, even if they hold SOL itself.

 NFT Market